 - Not be currently excluded from the University

-- Not have an Academic Standing of Suspension, Probation or Exclusion
+- Not have an Academic Standing of Suspension or Exclusion.

 You will need to ensure you also meet the degree requirements to transfer.

 If you are requesting to transfer into the newest curriculum for the same degree that you are currently studying this is considered an automatic transfer.

 You will notice that not all course transfers are automatic and not all courses are available for transfer, check the table carefully for current requirements.